moezguedri/minimum_app_babel/README.md

 ## Configure Default Build Task

-Under the menu Terminal click 'Configure Default Build Task' then chose 'npm build'.
+Under the menu _Terminal_ click _Configure Default Build Task_ then chose _npm build_.
-You can now execute the TypeScript compiler by pressing Ctrl+Shift+B.
+You can now execute the compiler by pressing Ctrl+Shift+B.